-The total provision for environmental liabilities for the contaminated sites at Hay River and Moraine Bay Northwest Territories is \$234 (April 30, 2018 - \$277).
-The Corporation spent \$43 for site remediation during the year.
+The total provision for environmental liabilities for the contaminated sites at Hay River, Northwest Territories is \$598 (October 31, 2018 - \$234).
+The Corporation increased its provision for site remediation during the period by \$400 (October 31, 2018 - nil) and spent \$18 (October 31, 2018 - \$43) for site remediation during the period.
 The Corporation expects to complete the remediation of these sites within the next 12 months.

 A number of other vacant facilities may contain some environmental risk with associated remediation costs.
 The Corporation's ongoing efforts to assess these sites may result in environmental liabilities related to the sites.
 A provision will be recorded when the Corporation considers that it is probable that it will remediate these contaminated sites and a reliable estimate can be determined for the amount of the obligations.
-As of January 31, 2019, no liability has been recognized in the financial statements for the remaining contaminated sites.
+As of October 31, 2019, no liability has been recognized in the financial statements for the remaining contaminated sites.

-The Board of Directors of the Corporations reserves the final decision regarding the amount and timing of a final payment to fishers.
+The Board of Directors of the Corporation reserves the final decision regarding the amount and timing of a final payment to fishers.